 Drawbacks of Option 2 - Acting as your own General Contractor

-- Similar to the DIY remodel option, you must factor in; what does your time cost to you?
+Similar to the DIY remodel option, you must factor in; what does your time cost to you?
 You will be spending many hours outside of work and family obligations scheduling, researching, designing, and working with subcontractors on your remodel.
-If going with this option, you have to figure out if the savings are worth the extra time you will be spending.

-- Murphy’s Law has a tendency to enter any remodeling process.
-When you have a variety of subcontractors acting independently on a single project, a mistake by one can lead to scheduling issues for others until it gets fixed.
+Murphy’s Law has a tendency to enter any remodeling process.
+A mistake by one subcontractor can lead to scheduling issues for others until it gets fixed.
 You may find that subcontractors will have to come back another day to repair mistakes that throw existing timelines from other subcontractors into the air.
 It will be your job to spend time rescheduling with subcontractors (oftentimes, they are booked out weeks in advance)

 Option 3: Hiring a Full-Service Design and Remodeling Company

-The third and final option available is to hire a company that handles the designing and remodeling of the home.
-This option requires you to bring your design vision to the remodeling company and allow them to complete that vision.
+The third and final option available is to hire a company that handles the design and remodeling of the home.
+This option requires you to bring your design vision to the remodeling company and allow team members to complete that vision.
 They handle the scheduling, work, purchasing of materials, and permitting (if required).
 ‘Concept-to-Completion’

 Benefits of a Full-Service Designer and Remodeler